-Keeping Children Safe in Education states that bullying is a form of Peer on Peer abuse and severe cases of bullying (including cyberbullying) can be classed as emotional abuse.
+Keeping Children Safe in Education states that bullying is a form of Child on Child abuse and severe cases of bullying (including cyberbullying) can be classed as emotional abuse.
 Under the Children Act 1989 a bullying incident should be addressed as a child protection concern when there is 'reasonable cause to suspect that a child is 'suffering, or is likely to suffer, significant harm'.
-Where this is the case, the school staff will follow the procedure as set out in the Child Protection Policy and inform the Designated Safeguarding lead / deputy Safeguarding lead.
-Due to the current COVID 19 school staff must also refer to the Coronavirus (COVID 19) policy addendum and the COVID19 safeguarding in schools guidance .
-For more information on Peer on Peer abuse please refer to our Child protection policy and KCSIE
+Where this is the case, the school staff will follow the procedure as set out in the Child Protection Policy and inform the Designated Safeguarding lead / Deputy Safeguarding Lead.
+For more information on Child on Child abuse please refer to our Child Protection Policy and KCSIE